hellozed/mychart/README.md

 Online tools for generating code for widget: https://flutterstudio.app

+## How to build the code
+The modules and libraries used in the project are managed by "pubspec.yaml" file.
+Open a terminal run, or in the VSCode F1, excute the command line below:
+1. "flutter pub get" - install required modules
+2. "flutter run release" - build and install binary to phone

 ## How to run the code

 The program entry point is "lib/main.dart".